Quantum Groupoids and their Hopf Cyclic Cohomology: -Hopf coalgebras

 \begin{enumerate} \item [i)] $k^{(1)} \mathfrak{t}(r)\otimes_{R} k^{(2)} = k^{(1)} \otimes_{R} k^{(2)} \mathfrak{s}(r),$ \item[ii)] $\Delta(1_{\Kc})=1_{\Kc}\ot_R 1_{\Kc}, \quad \text{ and} \quad \Delta(k_1k_2)=k_1^{(1)} k_2^{(1)}\otimes_R k_1^{(2)} k_2^{(2)}$. \item[iii)] $\varepsilon(1_{\Kc})=1_{R} \quad \text{and} \quad \varepsilon(k_1k_2)=\varepsilon(k_1\mathfrak{s}(\varepsilon(k_2))).$ \end{enumerate} A left $R$-bialgebroid $(\Kc,\mathfrak{s},\mathfrak{t},\Delta,\ve)$ is said to be a left $\times_{R}$-Hopf algebra if the Galois map

 is bijective.
-The role of antipode in $\times_R$-Hopf algebras is played by the following map.
+The role of antipode in $\times_R$-Hopf algebras is played by the following map,

-One similarly has the definition of right bialgebroids and right $\times$-Hopf algebras.
+Similarly, one has the definition of right bialgebroids and right $\times$-Hopf algebras.

-Now we define our main object of this paper.
-We start with recalling the notion of bicoalgebroid from \cite{bm}.
-Roughly speaking, bicoalgebroids are dual notion of bialgebroids as they are defined by reversing the arrows in the definition of bialgebroids.
+Let us define our main object of this paper.
+To do so, we first recall bicoalgebroid from \cite{bm}.
+Roughly speaking, bicoalgebroids are formal dual of bialgebroids as they are defined by reversing the arrows in the definition of bialgebroids.
 Let $ \Kc$ and $C$ be two coalgebras with coalgebra maps $\alpha: \Kc \to C$ and $\beta: \Kc \to C_{{\rm cop}}$, such that their images cocommute, \ie